-- Generating real-world research ideas and working with existing literature
+- Generating real-world research ideas through searching and appraising existing literature

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.